MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/video-based-screen-sharing.md

 - If your account is hosted in an environment where the ASMCU doesn't meet the minimum build that supports VbSS.
 - If someone who uses an older version of the Skype for Business client joins your session, for example anyone using any Windows client version that is lower than 16.0.6330.1000 for click-to-run installations or 16.0.4401.1000 for MSI installations, Skype for Business Room System V1 Devices, or Skype for Business Mobile Apps.
 - If a user is sharing from the Skype for Business Web App.
-- If someone is using Skype for Business on Mac and not is homed on Skype for Business Online or Skype for Business Server 2015 with the July, 2018 cumulative update (or later).
+- If someone is using Skype for Business on Mac and not is homed on Skype for Business Online or Skype for Business Server 2015 with the July 2018 cumulative update (or later).
 - If someone starts any Program/Windows Sharing.
 - If someone starts recording the session.
 - If someone invokes Remote Screen Control during the session.
-- Meetings with more than 250 participants (where VbSS is not currently supported).
+- Meetings with more than 250 participants (where VbSS isn't currently supported).

-Once the session transitions to RDP, it will not transition back to VbSS.
-Again, the transition from VbSS is meant to be seamless, and, with hope, will not be easy to detect in most situations.
+Once the session transitions to RDP, it won't transition back to VbSS.
+Again, the transition from VbSS is meant to be seamless, and, with hope, won't be easy to detect in most situations.

 > [!NOTE]
 > It's not supported to block, or attempt to block, transition from VbSS to RDP in Skype for Business screen-sharing.